Stack in Python

 Python stack can be implemented using the deque class from the collections module.
 Deque is preferred over the list in the cases where we need quicker append and pop operations from both the ends of the container, as deque provides an O(1) time complexity for append and pop operations as compared to list which provides O(n) time complexity.

 The same methods on deque as seen in the list are used, append() and pop().

 Initial stack: deque(['a', 'b', 'c']) Elements popped from stack: c b a Stack after elements are popped: deque()

 Traceback (most recent call last): File "/home/97171a8f6fead6988ea96f86e4b01c32.py", line 29, in <module> print(stack.pop()) IndexError: pop from an empty deque

 Implementation using queue module

 Queue module also has a LIFO Queue, which is basically a Stack.
-Data is inserted into Queue using put() function and get() takes data out from the Queue.
+Data is inserted into Queue using the put() function and get() takes data out from the Queue.